shelldandy/dotfiles/readme.md

 ```

 - Sit back and enjoy
-- Note: The last part of the `brew.sh` script will only work if you have also purchased those apps so you might want to edit that part or delete it totally
+- Note: `mas.sh` script will only work if you have also purchased those apps so you might want to edit that part or delete it totally
 - I'm talking about all the commands that start with `mas install XXXXX`

 - Now cd outside of the dotfiles folder and run